dineshpinto/qudi-hira-analysis/README.md

 ### Set up filepath parameters

-Modify `parameters.py` with the correct data source and outputs.
+Rename `parameters-example.py` to `parameters.py` and add in the correct data source and outputs.
 This will allow the library to automatically detect which filepaths to use when connected remotely.

 | Variable               | Explanation                                                                                                      |